 | April 2026 | Korean patient-facing materials still standardize around brand Saxenda | Korea has the paperwork, not the shelves. |

-Two rows do the real work.
+Two rows carry the weight.
 December 23, 2024 is a diabetes generic.
 February 24, 2026 is an obesity generic.
-Same molecule, different lanes.
-If a friend texts "liraglutide generic dropped," the first question back is which label — not where can I buy it.
-The lane it lands in decides whether the pharmacy will even hand it to you for weight.
+Same molecule, two different lanes.
+If a friend texts "liraglutide generic dropped," the smart reply isn't where can I buy it — it's which label.
+The lane it lands in decides whether a pharmacy will even hand it over for weight management.

 Pairing a US approval headline with a Korean launch date is where nearly every "generic Saxenda is here" rumor slips.
 Approval, pricing, and distribution do not sync across borders.